Priyankasaggu11929/priyankasaggu11929.github.io/_posts/2020-08-03-python-for-devOps-notes1.md

 ---

 -  And try & catch!
-I remember the first & last time I ever used `try-atch` blocks was during writing small sys-admin based problems in [kushal's](kushaldas.in) [lymworkbook](https://github.com/kushaldas/lymworkbook) project.
+I remember the first & last time I ever used `try-catch` blocks was during writing small sys-admin based problems in [kushal's](kushaldas.in) [lymworkbook](https://github.com/kushaldas/lymworkbook) project.
 Hopefully, I will write more now onwards!

 - I'm not sure if it is right.
 But I've seen questions like *what's the difference between python functions & methods?*.
 To me, both were same, but just a slight difference stuck my attention, so I'm writing it here.
     - Python functions attached to objects and classes are referred to as `methods`.